pflanze/functional-perl/docs/design.md

 ### Use of `*foo` vs `\&foo`

-Both work for passing a subroutine as a value.
-A benchmark did not reveal a significant difference in performance.
-For its simplicity in writing and looks, the first option is preferred in documentation and examples; but it should not be forgotten that this really passes a glob, which can contain values of all the identifier namespaces that perl has (subroutines, IO handles, scalars, arrays, hashes).
-Also, the values are retrieved on demand in this case, which means that when a subroutine is redefined between the taking of the glob and calling it, the new definition will be used, whereas with `\&` there is no such indirection and thus the redefinition of the subroutine is not reflected in the reference.
-Also, explicit checks for CODE refs will fail wenn passing a glob; we could make `is_procedure` more lenient by accepting globs if they contain a value in the CODE slot (todo?), but builtin perl checks would still be wrong (e.g. passing `*foo` where an array reference is expected will silently access the `@foo` package variable, even if it was never declared (empty in this case)).

-Worse: globs fail when called using `goto` without using a `&` prefix.
-E.g. this fails:

-    my $x = *inc;
-    goto $x;

-whereas this works:

-    my $x = *inc;
-    goto &$x;

-(`Sub::Call::Tail`'s `tail` seems to be using that latter form.
-Still there may be libraries out there that don't do so.
-Todo: check?)

-For these reasons, the core modules never use globs (but they don't usually type check in the array case either!).

-(Todo: should we create a module that turns `*foo` into `\&foo`?)
+Both of these work for passing a subroutine as a value, with the following differences:

+The code reference (`\&foo`):

+ - is the same type of data as what the expression `sub { .. }` returns, and hence what's most often teached.

+ - clearly only ever represents a subroutine, whereas `*foo` is ambiguous and can point to any type: the named package entries for subroutines, IO handles, scalars, arrays, hashes, plus any other kind of object by way of scalars.

+ - serialization to bytes is problematic (can only be done using complex modules and only for a limited range of Perl code, and includes serializing the whole code of the subroutine)

+ - can be used as a value in lexical variables as arguments to goto even without using a `&` prefix, as in `my $f=\&foo; goto $f`

+The glob (`*foo`):

+ - looks arguably visually cleaner, and may be easier to type

+ - later redefinitions to the subroutine it points to are being reflected (as it points to the subroutine indirectly by name)

+ - can be serialized easily (as it's just a *name*)

+ - nicer for debugging, as one can directly see the subroutine package and name, not just an anonymous code ref

+ - this code fails: `my $f=*foo; goto $f`.
+But this still works:
+   `my $f=*foo; goto &$f`. (`Sub::Call::Tail`'s `tail` is fine.)

+ - there are no builtin perl checks for the wrong type, i.e. passing `*foo` where an array reference is expected will silently access the `@foo` package variable, even if it was never declared (empty in this case), while passing `\&foo` would have the interpreter point out the error.

+Quick benchmarking of subroutine calls of the two variants did not detect a performance difference.
+For its benefits, this project has decided to prefer the glob both in documentation and in cases where the value is only handled by code maintained by the project.
+In cases where it returns subroutines to users, at this time it prefers code refs to avoid potential confusion and breakage.
+In any case, all code provided by this project is able to handle globs where subroutines (or any kind of callables, including overloaded objects) are expected.

+Todo: should `is_procedure` be made more lenient by accepting globs if they contain a value in the CODE slot, i.e. change its meaning to "*can* represent a subroutine"?
+But should it then return true for any other callable (overloaded object) as well?
+(How can the latter be implemented, by way of thecking for a '(&' method?)

 ### Naming conventions